phyver/GameShell/doc/gameshell.md

   and data are neither readable nor writable by the player.
 (Except in debug mode, or when running from the source repository.)
 That's to prevent accident where a player inadvertently removes some important file.
 Those commands reset the read / write permissions.
-(The admin password is necessary for running those commands.)

 * `gsh auto`: if the mission comes with an automatic script (`auto.sh`), this command will call it.
 This script is supposed to complete the mission and